Skip to content

 Warning

-To configure the new internal keystore, add the following configuration block to the keystore.internal
+To configure the internal keystore, add the following configuration block to the deployment.toml file found in the <IS_HOME>/repository/conf folder.

 [keystore.internal]